-Contact your local Chicago Blower sales engineer for software and assistance
+Contact your local Chicago Blower sales engineer for software and assistance required when ordering a ane Axial Fan.
+This inforssure proper performance.

-The following information is r Chicago Blower Design 47 V mation must be complete to as
+The following information is a Chicago Blower Design 47 V mation must be complete to as

 Ordering Information